gideonn/objectify/README.md

 ## Demo:
 You can see the app live here: https://goo.gl/DQcB0z
-Note: Google Vision API has size limits on the image.
-The app throws error when you try uploading image of huge size.
+Note: ~Google Vision API has size limits on the image.
+The app throws error when you try uploading image of huge size.~ fixed with optimization of image upload
-The app also throws error if the image uploaded doesn't have one of these as their extensions (.jpg, .jpe, .jpeg, .png, .gif, .svg, and .bmp)
+The app also throws error if the image uploaded doesn't have one of these as their extensions (.jpg, .jpe, .jpeg, .png, .gif, and .bmp)

 ----------
 ## Installation: